Monika464/PostcodeWeatherApp/README.md

 ## Overview:

-App for checking current weather all ovew the globe
+App for checking current weather all ovew the globe.

+write city and optionally coutry name to check the weather write street with a number and coty (optionally coutry) to check a post code

 ### Public preview: